 Trial Period

 In our book, fitness apps with free trials earned higher points than ones without.
 In fact, apps with no trial periods earned a 1-star rating in this category.
-A 3-star rating meant the app offers a pretty typical seven-day free trial.
+A 3-star rating meant the app offered a pretty typical seven-day free trial.

 Pricing